intbio/IntBioEdu/ITcc.md

 - ImageMagick

 #### Some examples and problems for solving
-- A bash script to count and plot the number of baby names.
+- A bash script to count and plot the number of baby names [here](babynames.md).

 #### Quiz
 - Check that you are familiar with all the commands [here](linux_commands.md).